TAM SAM SOM: Define Customer & Revenue Opportunities

 The more value you can offer at a lower price, the more likely you are to capture a bigger market share.

-Outstanding Customer Service
+5. Outstanding Customer Service

 Customers expect a personalized solution to their problems.
 That is, after all, the dream that most salespeople sell during the buying process.

 It’s important that salespeople and/or the customer success team stay diligent in ensuring the customer feels heard, valued, and helped long after they sign a contract.
-Businesses should invest as much into customer success as they do into the pre-purchase stage.

 Examples of TAM SAM SOM

 The concept of TAM SAM SOM can be hard to visualize in the abstract.
-Let’s look at a couple of concrete, hypothetical examples to help illustrate these important metrics.
+Let’s look at a couple of hypothetical examples to help illustrate these important metrics.

 Sushi Restaurant